 Applicants may refer to the table below, with benchmarks for a number of systems of various sizes, to estimate the amount of machine time required for their project.
 The actual achievable simulation times, however, may vary even for different molecular systems of similar size.
 No more than a total of 460,000 MD simulation units (9.1 machine-days) will be allocated to any one principal investigator.
 (An “MD simulation unit” is defined as the amount of machine-time required to simulate 1 nanosecond of a 50,000 atom system using Anton production parameters).
 It is anticipated that 10 to 20 allocations will be made at or near 460,000 MD simulation units, and 30 to 40 allocations will be made at or near 230,000 MD simulation units.
-Applicants are encouraged to target their requested resources at one of these levels.
+Applicants are encouraged, but not required, to target their requested resources at one of these levels, and they must provide justification for the number of requested MD simulation units (see #6 in Structure of Proposal).
 Note that simulations on Anton 2 will run on all 128 nodes.
 In calculating their requests from the benchmark data below, it may help investigators to note that there are 50,550 MD simulation units per machine-day (460,000 MD simulation units per 9.1 machine-days).
 So, for example, simulating the 116,650 atom T7Lig system for 100 microseconds would require (100 microseconds / 21.9 microseconds per machine-day) * 50,550 MD simulation units per machine-day = 230,822 MD simulation units.

 For more details regarding Anton 2, please see the References.

 |Chemical system (PDB ID)||Number of atoms||Approximate performance (microseconds/machine-day)*|